Pardot/javascript/README.md

 At the moment, there is no way to extend other rule sets (see [issue](https://github.com/jscs-dev/node-jscs/issues/109)).
-So please copy the existing rule set, add in your additional rules, and track for any changes from the master copy.
+So please copy the existing rule set ([example](./samples/es6/.jscsrc)), add in your additional rules, and track for any changes from the master copy.